archatelain/code-for-eco-532/poly.md

 We'll start with a brief introduction to coding in general and stata in particular.
 Then we will explore together the SPEED database
 (i.e. a large record of global social unrest episodes) and attempt to formulate research questions on the determinants of social unrest.
 Hopefully, at the end this lecture, you'll have learned a bunch, formulated many questions and found fragile answers...
-They call it research!
+And we call that research!

+> **An Example of Economic Research in Practice**
+>
+> **Stylized fact** = Many countries have implemented subsidies on the rental of flats.
+In France, they are called the APL (Aides Pour le Logement).
+> At the same time, rental prices for flats have increased.
+>
+> **Theoretical explanation** = In the market for rentals, subsidizing the rental of flats shifts the demand curve upwards,
+> which in turn increases rental prices.
+The economic incidence of the subsidy will actually depend on the shape of the
+> supply and demand curves, and on the specifics of the subsidy
+> (e.g. is it given to everyone or under specific conditions).
+>
+> **Empirical test** = In fact, several studies have confirmed this diagnosis in different countries at different time periods.
+> For more information, you may refer to *"L'impact des aides au logement sur le secteur locatif privé"* (Céline Grislain-Letrémy et Corentin Trevien (2014)).

 ## I. Getting Started

-KEY CONCEPTS
+### KEY CONCEPTS
 - Directories = Folders in which you wish to store various files (such as data sources, codes and results).
 - Command line = "A command-line interface (CLI) processes commands to a computer program in the form of lines of text."
 (Wikipedia)
 - Scripts = Series of ordered commands for the command line.